String-sg/str-remarks-copilot/README.md

 streamlit run app.py
 ```

-This is a proof-of-concept app.
-For the full-stack re-build, see https://github.com/String-sg/remarks-copilot (Ping Kahhow for access)
+This is a proof-of-concept app. <br>

+For the full-stack re-build that is live, see https://github.com/String-sg/remarks-copilot (Ping Kahhow for access)

 ## Changelog <be>
 _Note: this is in maintenance mode as we do the full-stack rebuild - watch this space (:_ <br>
+22 Sep 2023 <br>
+- Added vetters prompt for AC

 15 Aug 2023 <br>
 - Added login via password or OpenAI API Key